shaymerrill-mc/seleniumhq.github.io/docs_source_files/content/grid/grid_4/_index.en.md

 to facilitate scaling up, while still allowing local execution.

-To get all the details of Grid 4 components, understand how it works, and how to set up you own, please browse thorough the following sections.
+To get all the details of Grid 4 components, understand how it works, and how to set up your own, please browse through the following sections.